razeenr05/GenVis/README.md

 - **Slack Incoming Webhooks** for reports.

 ### Caching & Timing Mechanism
-- API responses and AI outputs are **cached temporarily** to reduce redundant requests and accelerate repeated queries.
+- API responses and AI outputs are **cached temporarily**.
-- Cached items are timestamped to ensure **freshness** while improving response speed for frequently accessed tasks, improving UX on the frontend.
+- Cached items are timestamped to show when each system was last used.

 ---